How to Save Money Each Month: 20 Simple Tips to Try

 It may not seem too expensive at first, but the costs quickly add up.

-Combined with meal planning, reducing your dining out expenses is one of the fastest ways to save money each month.
+Combined with meal planning, reducing your dining out expenses is one of the fastest ways to increase your monthly savings.

 If you’re used to eating out a few times a week, cutting back to just once a week can save you hundreds of dollars a month.